symfony/symfony-docs/book/security.rst

 #.
 The ``/login`` page renders login form via the route and controller created
    in this example;
 #.
 The user submits the login form to ``/login_check``;
 #.
-The security system intercepts the request and checks the user's submitted
+The security system intercepts the request, checks the user's submitted
-   credentials, authenticating the user if they are correct and sending the user back to the login form if they are not.
+   credentials, authenticates the user if they are correct, and sends the user back to the login form if they are not.

+By default, if the submitted credentials are correct, the user will be redirected to the original page that was requested (e.g. ``/admin/foo``).
+If the user originally went straight to the login page, he'll be redirected to the homepage.
+This can be highly customized, allowing you to, for example, redirect the user to a specific URL.

+For more details on this and how to customize the form login process in general, see :doc:`/cookbook/security/form_login`.

 .. sidebar:: Avoid Common Pitfalls